AwesomesauceLabs/piglet-manual/index.md

 License](https://creativecommons.org/licenses/by/4.0/).](images/mecanim-animation-components-figure.png){#fig:mecanim-animation-components width="100%"}

-Every `Animator` component depends on a state machine called an `AnimatorController`, in order to determine which animation clip to play at any given time (@fig:animator-controller).
+Every `Animator` component depends on a state machine called an `AnimatorController`, that determines which animation clip to play at any given time (@fig:animator-controller).
 In most cases, there is a one-to-one correspondence between `AnimatorController` states and animation clips.
-In order to start playing a particular clip at runtime, we simply need to activate the correct state and start the state machine.
-Both of these tasks are done with the `Animator.Play` method.
+In order to start playing a particular clip at runtime, we just need to activate the correct state in the `AnimatorController` and start the `Animator` playing.
+Both of these tasks are accomplished by calling the `Animator.Play` method.

 ![An example `AnimatorController` used for playing Editor-imported animation clips at runtime.
 An `AnimatorController` is